RyanMillerC/openshift-custom-gov-login/blog.md

 ## Configuration

-Depending on how a cluster is configured, both the login and providers pages may need to be customized to show the acknowledgment.
+Depending on how authentication is configured for a given cluster, both the login and providers pages may need to be customized to show the acknowledgment.
 It doesn't hurt to customize both even if one of those two pages is never shown to a user.

 The OpenShift documentation details the process to customize the login screen under the [Customizing the login page] section.